kuzzzzz/travel-app/README.md

 Jest is the tool of choice for running tests on the app.
 To test, run npm test in the terminal.

 ## API
-The Aylien text analysis API was used in this project.
+The this project uses the following APi
+- Geonames
+- Weatherbit
+- Pixabay
+- REST Countries